matrix-org/sliding-sync/room_list.md

 ### Notes, Rationale and Queries

-- `room_data`: Only the member events are paginated, not the entire room state.
-This is probably okay as the vast majority of current state in rooms are actually just member events.
-Member events can be sorted coherently, but arbitrary state events cannot (what do you sort by?).
+#### Room lists

+- How do you convey invited or left rooms?
+Particularly for left rooms, server implementations need to be careful to update the room list AFTER all the other streams (so you get the leave event) which is the opposite for joins/normal operations.
+- How do we handle spaces?
+We can enumerate rooms where there are space state events, but the sort order is unclear, including whether to consider subspaces.
+Sorting could inherit the sort args of the original request, but do we do this depth-first (enumerate all the rooms in a space) or breadth-first (enumerate all top-level spaces).
+Lots of overlap with the spaces summary API.
+- It's implied that the room list stream is capable of implementing the "calculating the room name" algorithm in order to populate the `name` field.
+  Is this assumption safe in E2EE rooms?

+#### Room summary

-- `room_summary`: It's unclear how to unregister a room once you're tracking the summaries for it.
+- It's unclear how to unregister a room once you're tracking the summaries for it.
 In reality, if you start reading the `room_data` for a room then you probably want to unregister the associated `room_summary`.
 This can be done in a few ways, all with annoying trade-offs:
     * `room_list.del_rooms: ["!foo:bar"]` : This will remove the room from the room list and hence drop it from the summary.